Pittsburgh city skyline

 Updated April 2026 | By the We Sell Any Home Team

-You are thinking about Pittsburgh.
+If you are thinking about moving to Pittsburgh, you are asking the right question at the right time.
 Maybe you got a job offer.
 Maybe you are remote and your rent in DC or Brooklyn is making you question your life choices.
 Maybe you visited once, ate a Primanti's sandwich, and thought "Wait, people actually live here?
 On purpose?
 For these prices?"
+This guide answers the real question behind all of that, which is "should I move to Pittsburgh," using honest local data on cost of living, neighborhoods, schools, and what daily life actually looks like.

 Yes.
 And most of them never leave.
 Pittsburgh has the highest resident retention rate of any major city in the northeast.
 People come for the affordability and stay because the city quietly becomes home in a way that is hard to explain until it happens to you.